-Before you begin the registration process, you may wish to review the registration tabs at the top of this page.
+Before you begin the registration process, you may wish to review the registration tabs below.
 You will need to satisfy all of the criteria to register with the Postgraduate Medical Education Office.
-Please note that you must be registered by June 29, 2018 in order to continue your training.
+Please note that you must be registered by June 25, 2021 in order to continue your training.

-- Director, Medical Affairs, Kingston Health Sciences Centre
+- Chief, Medical and Academic Affairs, Kingston Health Sciences Centre

 - Associate Dean, Postgraduate Medical Education

 - Your Program Director

 - Financial Services - Payroll, Kingston Health Sciences Centre

 Please note that you will not be allowed to continue in your program if you are not completely registered.

 All inquiries about registration with the Postgraduate Medical Education Office are to be directed to firstname.lastname@example.org or (613) 533-2543.

 The registration system will open by April 12.
 To go directly to the registration system, click here.